gonzal0lguin/gonzal0lguin.github.io/_posts/2023-12-26-RGB-2d-mapping.md

 The U-Net segmentation model is chosen for its prior work during the course.
 The [Pytorch-Unet](https://github.com/milesial/Pytorch-UNet) repository serves as a base, and a specific dataset is created for this implementation.
 Additionally, functions for inference during evaluation and for calculating Intersection over Union (IoU) are added.
 Code (3) demonstrates one of the functions for calculating IoU and evaluating the network's performance.

-Table (2) presents the results of training U-Net on the dataset consisting of 4192 images with a validation size of 20%, 200 epochs, a batch size of 16, and a learning rate of 1e-6.
+The table below presents the results of training U-Net on the dataset consisting of 4192 images with a validation size of 20%, 200 epochs, a batch size of 16, and a learning rate of 1e-6.
 The training lasted for 12 hours and was conducted on an RTX3060 GPU.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#ccc;border-spacing:0;}